-3.1 The Governing Body is responsible for:
+3.1 The governing body is responsible for:

-- Ensuring the effectiveness of this policy by monitoring and reviewing it annually. - Ensuring that the capability process is managed in a way that avoids increased workload for all parties concerned. - Ensuring that all members of staff have read and understood the provisions in this policy. - Setting objectives for the Headteacher, with advice from an appropriate external adviser. - Ensuring all objectives contribute towards the SDP and improve the education of pupils at the school. - Taking advice from an external adviser on the assessment of the Headteacher's performance. - Ensuring all members of the board are informed that the performance review process has taken place. - Conducting formal capability meetings where there are concerns about the Headteacher's performance. - Once a decision to dismiss has been taken, dismissing the teacher or Headteacher in question with notice.
+- Agreeing the extent to which specific functions relating to the appraisal process will be assigned to others. - Ensuring that they are suitably trained on the appraisal process. - Ensuring the effectiveness of this policy by monitoring and reviewing it annually. - Ensuring that the capability process is managed in a way that avoids increased workload for all parties concerned. - Ensuring that all members of staff have read and understood the provisions in this policy. - Setting objectives for the headteacher, with advice from an appropriate external adviser. - Ensuring all objectives contribute towards the SDP and improve the education of pupils at the school. - Taking advice from an external adviser on the assessment of the headteacher's performance. - Ensuring all members of the board are informed that the performance review process has taken place. - Conducting formal capability meetings where there are concerns about the headteacher's performance. - Once a decision to dismiss has been taken, dismissing the teacher or headteacher in question with notice.
 This will be done with the support of the LA. - Ensuring consistency of treatment and fairness, and abiding by all relevant equality legislation. - Ensuring all delegated responsibilities are carried out.

-3.2 The Headteacher is responsible for:
+3.2 The headteacher is responsible for: